 "To err is human, but its against company policy."
 It's how Quality Bindery Services does business for more than 20 years now.
-Customers can rely on quality post-press services, mailing services, hard cover book binding, thesis binding, bible repairs, text book repairs and so much more!
+Customers can rely on quality post-press services, mailing services, hard cover book binding, thesis binding, custom book printing, bible repairs, text book repairs and so much more!

 Award-winning QBSI Celebrates Over 17 Years of Service

 As Kathleen “Kathie” Hartmans, President of Quality Bindery Services Inc. states, "The full service trade print bindery opened in 1993 'on a wing and a prayer.'"
 She and two partners, Chuck Stachowiak Jr. and Dave Borics had a vision of running a quality finishing shop for Western New York printers.
 With three pieces of equipment and 5,000 sq. ft. on Niagara Street, Buffalo, New York--the dynamic trio bound their first job for Buffalo Printing, an 8-page, self-cover for Science Kit.

 The award-winning firm has grown to 35+ employees in their own 20,000 sq. ft. building at 501 Amherst Street, Buffalo New York.
 The bindery will celebrate their 24th anniversary this July 2017.
 QBSI serves the print industry of Western and Upstate New York, as well as the Southern Tier and Erie, Pennsylvania for post-press finishing services.
 Their custom hard cover bookbinding division serves the nation.
 With qualified craftsman few and far between, QBSI saw a need for the specialized services of case bookbinding.
 The Internet is the ideal solution for offering quality hard cover book binding.